 The Winner

-For us, we definitely prefer other shops in the city.
-However, if we bring out of town guests down to 9th and Passyunk, our preference is Pat’s.
-Nothing beats a classic, and the thinly stripped steak stays moist and tender.
-There’s also a reason why the rivalry is always Pat’s vs. Geno’s and NEVER Geno’s vs. Pat’s – the winner comes first.
+We definitely prefer other shops in the city.
+However, if we bring out-of-town guests down to 9th and Passyunk, our preference is Pat’s.
+(There’s also a reason why the rivalry is always Pat’s vs. Geno’s and NEVER Geno’s vs. Pat’s – the winner comes first.)

-There’s an actual reason for this.
-Thinly, sliced steak cooked and served fast tends to stay moist and tender.
-Chopped steaks can get over-worked and dry, especially if it then spends a lot of time on the warmer.
-More often than not, you get drier, harder steak when it is overworked on the hot surface.
+Why do we like Pat’s better?
+Thinly sliced steak cooked and served fast tends to stay moist and tender.
+Chopped steak can get overworked and dry, especially if it then spends a lot of time on the warmer.
+No one likes dry, hard steak.
+Not even a little bit.

 Visiting